 Keep the cafe clean.
 Everyone shares in the cleanup of the cafe.

-Keep the casita clean.
+Keep the lodging areas clean.
 Do not put your belongings on anyone’s bed but your own.
-Please do not allow dogs inside the casita.
+Please do not allow dogs or cats inside the bedrooms/casita.

 Do not expect meals to be waiting for you when you finish work.
 Everyone shares in meal preparation and clean-up.